madmoney99/DCS-Beacon-and-ICLS-Mod/readme.md

 # DCS: Caucasus and NTTR beacons mod
-This will add additional VORTAC/TACAN beacons to DCS as well as add ICLS beacons to airports with existing ILS signals so that US Navy aircraft (F-18 & F-14) can do low weather approaches to those airports
+This will add additional VORTAC/TACAN beacons to DCS as well as add ICLS beacons to airports with existing ILS signals so that US Navy aircraft (F-18 & F-14) can do low weather approaches to those airports.

 ## Installation